McPeyen/Unofficial-Milky-Way-Idle-for-Android/README.md

 ## Support
 Any changes to the scripts (e.g. enabling, disabling, adding a new one) will require an app restart to take effect.
 Might look into improving this in the future.

-Whisper me (/McPeyen) in game or raise an issue here with any problems.
+Whisper me (McPeyen) in game or raise an issue here with any problems.

 ---